-Tobacco: Prohibiting Smoking, Use of Tobacco and Associated Devices

-The DDSB is responsible to work with the Durham Region Health Department to enforce the Smoke Free Ontario Act and promote healthy lifestyle choices.
-Smoking, use of tobacco and associated devices, including, but not limited to, e-cigarettes, water pipes, hookahs, chewing tobacco and herbal cigarettes are prohibited by any person online at any time.
-There is no smoking during online classes.
+Tobacco: Prohibiting Smoking, Use of Tobacco and Associated Devices including, but not limited to, e-cigarettes, water pipes, hookahs, chewing tobacco and herbal cigarettes are prohibited by any person online at any time.
+There is no smoking/holding lighted tobacco/cannabis/vaping during online classes.
 Students who do not abide by smoking rules face progressive school consequences leading to suspension and legal penalties as the Tobacco Enforcement Officer may be involved and has the authority to issue a summons that may result in fines.